mu2712/archkatas/Solution/SolutionOverview.md

 3. Minimize loss of feeds coming from IOT devices.
 4. Cache data coming from extremal system like weather data and the ideal data based on fish species, this will enable us to make less api calls to external system and these data are assumed to change very infrequently.

+## Overall Solution Summary

+We have Farms and Enclousres situated at far-flung areas with below assumped obstacles:
+  - Frequent network outages which can last multiple days.
+  - Connecting from these farm sites to a remote datacenter can be affected in wake of these freqent network outages.
+  - The images captured are to be recognized properly by AI models.
+  - Data from images and other external system devices like Water Monitor IOT,  Weather Data have to be made available to a common point      to allow us to run rules defined by System Admins.
+  - As the customers span multiple geographies, we have to take into consideration of various locales that comes into play, things such as units of measurement like temperature etc.
+  - A lot of system rules are to be governed by the system admins to let them choose what actions that want on what conditions.

+ After taking into consideration all the above points, we are planning to create a system comprising of on premises and cloud componenets.
+   - We will put a set of prem systems capable of capturing data from various IOT devices and External Systems (weather data).
+   - The data will be sent to Cloud based system capable of running analytic on the data collected to give proper guidance to users about best times to harvest.
+   - The data stored at cloud based system will be replicated to on-prem set up (as and when these systems could connect, also
+     considering the defined time set).
+   - We assume the fish-ual recognition system is already in place, so we will use the confidence the AI model has in recgnitions and          store them and a image thumbnail (to allows users to manually verify)
+   - We can plan for customzing the AI recognition model ourselves as we gather more imformation and as our system matures.
+   - We will older archive data and delete much older data (The number of days will be set by Admin users).
+This will let us save a lot        of storing cost.

+   Alerting and Monitoring:
+   We would have our notication / alert service always up to allows us to send important notifications all the time.
+We would have multiple alerts such as:
+   - "Approaching adverse situation" (possible due to multiple parasite located, the threshold defined by Admins).
+   - Not receiving feeds from last <user defined> duration.
+   - Any adverse weather forecast received.
+   Besides this, we would have a lot of system admin monitoring in place and various analytics running on them to give proper feedback to    site admins about health of various services.

 ## Style

 Based on provided principles, and current [businesss goals](https://github.com/mu2712/archkatas/blob/development/Requirements/Functional.md) (number of users, functionality current and desired) and constraints the primary implementation style of architecture is **event-driven microservices**.